Asteroids

 Observations

-Follow up of asteroids
+Follow up of multi-opposition asteroids

 This page provides ephemerides for minor planets discovered by Stefan Kürti on images taken on Palomar Observatory and archived in SkyMorph database.